malikaii99/Phishing-Incident-Response/README.md

 # Phishing Incident Response; Using a Playbook
 <h1>Description</h1>

 In this activity, I will respond to a phishing incident that involves a malicious file hash.
-This is the same SHA256 file hash that I investigated and verified as malicious in a
+This is the same SHA256 file hash that I investigated and verified as malicious in the
-[Suspicious File Hash Investigation](https://github.com/malikaii99/Suspicious-File-Hash-Investigation).
+[Suspicious File Hash Investigation](https://github.com/malikaii99/Suspicious-File-Hash-Investigation) project.
 I'll follow playbook instructions to investigate and resolve the incident's alert ticket.

 A playbook can help security teams minimize the impact of an incident and reduce the incident response time.
 As a security analyst, playbooks can help guide you to effectively support an organization's incident response efforts.